u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/closing.rst

 .. image:: closing/configuration-to-close-your-subscriptions.png
   :align: center
-  :alt: Configuration to close your subscription with Odoo Subscriptions
+  :alt: Configuration to close your subscription with Thrive Bureau ERP Subscriptions

 .. note::
-   Be sure to check out our documentation on how to :doc:`Use subscription templates <plans>` to fully understand the importance of this feature in a basic flow using the **Odoo Subscriptions** application.
+   Be sure to check out our documentation on how to :doc:`Use subscription templates <plans>` to fully understand the importance of this feature in a basic flow using the **Thrive Bureau ERP Subscriptions** application.

 Close your first subscription
 =============================